nbulger1/social-network-api/README.md

 WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list
 ```

+## Models

+The models were created using the following requirements:

+**User**:

+- `username`

+  - String, Unique, Required, Trimmed

+- `email`

+  - String, Required, Unique, Match a valid email address

+- `thoughts`

+  - Array of `_id` values referencing the `Thought` model

+- `friends`

+  - Array of `_id` values referencing the `User` model (self-reference)

+- `friendCount`
+  - **Virtual** that retrieves the length of the user's `friends` array

+---

+**Thought**:

+- `thoughtText`

+  - String, Required, Between 1 and 280 characters

+- `createdAt`

+  - Date, Default value = current timestamp, Formatted with moment

+- `username` (The user that created this thought)

+  - String, Required

+- `userId`

+  - Array of `_id` values referencing the `User` model

+- `reactions`

+  - Array of nested documents created with the `reactionSchema`

+- `reactionCount`
+  - **Virtual** that retrieves the length of the thought's `reaction` array

+---

+**Reaction** (SCHEMA ONLY nested in thoughts - no model)

+- `reactionId`

+  - ObjectId data type, Default value = new ObjectId

+- `reactionBody`

+  - String, Required, 280 character maximum

+- `username`

+  - String, Required

+- `createdAt`
+  - Date, Default value = current timestamp, Formatted with moment

+## Controllers and Routes

+The controllers/routes were created based on the various requirements of the API.
+There are several different routes depending on the user request.
+A total of 14 routes are tested in Insomnia in the walkthrough video.
+Below is an overview of each pathway and the associated expected actions:

+**api/users**

+- GET all users
+- CREATE new user

+**api/users/:userId**

+- GET single user by ID
+- UPDATE single user by ID
+- DELETE single user by ID (and associated thoughts)

+**api/users/:userId/friend/:friendId**

+- CREATE new friend by ID of user by ID
+- DELETE friend by ID of user by ID

+**api/thoughts**

+- GET all thoughts
+- CREATE new thought (tied to user who created it)

+**api/thoughts/:thoughtId**

+- GET single thought by ID
+- UPDATE single thought by ID
+- DELETE single thought by ID

+**api/thoughts/:thoughtId/reactions**

+- CREATE new reaction to thought by ID

+**api/thoughts/:thoughtId/reactions/:reactionId**

+- DELETE reaction by ID of thought by ID

+## Seeds

+There was no seed data provided for this task, thus we were instructed to seed the database using Insomnia after API creation.
+However, I wanted to attempt to make my own seed data within the utils folder.
+The initial data found in the database after `npm run seed` is not flawless, but can be retrieved with the given routes.
+I am able to further seed the database using the routes created with the API.

 ## License